faspie/whisper-workflow/README.md

 The script consists of a few parts

 1.)
-Check if the voice recorder is avaible
+Check if the voice recorder is available

 2.)
-Copy / convert files (supported formats: MP3, DSS, DSS2 is unfortunately not supported by ffmpeg) 3.)
+Copy / convert files (supported formats: MP3, DSS, DSS2 is unfortunately not supported by ffmpeg)

+3.)
 Call API

 4.)
 Send an email with the transcript

 The script is designed for use on a raspberry pi but can also be used in many different other scenarios.